-The vertical size of the elements close to the surface is about $2.8 \,\mathrm{km}$ .
-After full relaxation, it is observed that ELEFANT predicts an overshoot of the free surface (i.e. the excess depth to which the tracers goes below $y = 700 \,\mathrm{km}$ ) of about $0.02 \,\mathrm{km}$ , or less than 1% of an element height, which is negligible.
+The vertical size of the elements close to the surface is about 2.8 km.
+After full relaxation, it is observed that ELEFANT predicts an overshoot of the free surface (i.e. the excess depth to which the tracers goes below y = 700 km) of about 0.02 km, or less than 1 % of an element height, which is negligible.

-One can also zoom in on the results around the relaxation time, as in Fig. 2b of Crameri et al. (2012) and results are shown in Fig. 30.
+15 One can also zoom in on the results around the relaxation time, as in Fig. 2b of Crameri et al. (2012) and results are shown in Fig. 30.
 Decreasing the sticky air value leads to a topography which tends towards the analytical result.
-Also, it can be noted that the curves for the three codes with the same air viscosity (10) are remarkably similar.
+Also, it can be noted that the curves for the three codes with the same air viscosity (1018) are remarkably similar.

-4.7.2 The ALE approach
+20 4.7.2 The ALE approach

 The same simulation was carried out using the ALE approach.
 Air is no more present in the system and the grid is initially stretched to conform to the sinusoidal perturbation.
-Elevation measurements are shown in Fig. 31 against those obtained with other ALE codes in Crameri et al. (2012) for later times ( $t > 70\,\mathrm{Myrs}$ ).
-The grid resolution (and the order of the spline algorithm, not shown) used for the free surface interpolation algorithm was investigated and does not lead to substantial differences.
-After 2.5 Myr, the free surface elevation oscillates by $\pm 0.5\,\mathrm{m}$ around the 700 km horizontal line.
+Elevation measurements are shown in Fig. 31 against those obtained with other ALE codes in Crameri et al. (2012) for later times (t > 70 Myrs).
+The grid resolution (and the order of the spline algorithm, not shown) used for the free surface interpolation the order of the spline algorithm, not shown) used for the free surface interpolation algorithm was investigated and does not lead to substantial differences.
+After 2.5 Myr, the free surface elevation oscillates by ± 0.5 m around the 700 km horizontal line.